Operation Yellowbird: Success and details of the operation

-Four main routes were used to get dissidents from Guangdong to Hong Kong: Shekou to Tuen Mun's Castle Peak Power Station, Huidong to Chai Wan, Shanwei to Wong Chuk Hang and Nan’ao to Sai Kung.
+Four main routes were used to get dissidents from Guangdong to Hong Kong: Shekou to Tuen Mun's Castle Peak Power Station, Huidong to Chai Wan, Shanwei to Wong Chuk Hang and Nan'ao to Sai Kung.
 A fifth passage, Chung Ying Street in Sha Tau Kok, was also an option for escapees since one side belonged to Hong Kong and the other to mainland China.
 Once arriving in Hong Kong, dissidents would be hidden in different safe houses while preparations for their final departures were being made.
 Shelters such as Nai Chung camp in Sai Kung housed up to 30 activists at a time during its peak.

 Newsweek maintains that these rescue squads made incursions into Chinese territory, while US and British intelligence operatives were involved in the extractions.
 However, former US Ambassador to China, James Lilley, said Americans were involved "almost exclusively in legal exfiltrations".
 There was cooperation from foreign embassies for the asylum-seekers.
 The CIA supplied materiel in the form of sophisticated equipment and other means of escape and subterfuge, and even weapons.

 Chan Tat-Ching, or Brother Six, also helped with the operation as he had access to different speedboats and smugglers who specialized in moving goods between mainland China and Hong Kong.
 He was described as a mastermind of the operation.
 Chan and his partners created an 18-page plan for the dissidents' escape, encompassing various details such as routes, secret signals and contact points.
-His one rule for working with Yellow Bird was that under no circumstance should he or his associates be known to the individuals they were rescuing.
-Szeto's memoirs detail how the operation was highly confidential, and known to only six members of the Alliance.
-However, Chan, referred to by Szeto as only a logistician commanders, allegedly compromised the operation by divulging escape routes to mainland officials after his brother was arrested, and was sacked by Szeto.
+His one rule for working with Yellowbird was that under no circumstance should he or his associates be known to the individuals they were rescuing.
+Szeto's memoirs detail how the operation was highly confidential and known to only six members of the Alliance.
+However, Chan, referred to by Szeto as only a logistician commander, allegedly compromised the operation by divulging escape routes to mainland officials after his brother was arrested, and was sacked by Szeto.

-British authorities allowed the operation to continue, disregarding how dissidents entered the colony so long as they left to another country quickly and quietly.
+British authorities allowed the operation to continue, disregarding how dissidents entered the colony, so long as they left for another country quickly and quietly.
 Diplomats and officials worked at Kai Tak airport to secure departures that avoided usual bureaucratic channels, thus minimizing scrutiny from immigration officials and press for the fugitives.
 In an interview with Bloomberg, Alistair Asprey, former Secretary for Security in Hong Kong, said that officials met with staff of foreign consulates on different occasions to ask about accepting dissidents.
 Chu Yiu-ming, a core member of the Alliance, also sent letters to foreign governments requesting their approval of asylum applications.
-Some escapees were able to flee to the United States as well as to France, which was said to be the "most accommodating", according to Yellow Bird organizers.
+Some escapees were able to flee to the United States as well as to France, which was said to be the "most accommodating", according to Yellowbird organizers.